-Are you a young person who identifies as LGBTQ2S+ and
+Are you a young person who identifies as LGBTQ2S+ that:

-- tried to get help from Child Intervention but did not get the help you needed?
+- tried to get help from Child Welfare but did not get the help you needed

-- talk to us on the phone or in-person; or
+- talk to us on the phone or in-person

 - LGBTQ2S+ children and youth have specific vulnerabilities, needs and circumstances that require particular attention.